DFFlanders/cloud-app-labs/cloud-application-engineer.md

+This is a pending draft blog post by Flanders and are his views alone ;-)  Really, these are just a series of 'observances' which I've been tracking to see if their is merrit in this observed pattern? /dff

+On a person note: The primary problem the "cloud sector is currently facing is that is has no discernable collection of 'cloud applications' to have yet emerge.
+Yes, something like the Android Marketplace or iPhone store is the kind of 'plug and play' cloud apps which we are waiting to emerge.
+Indeed, most of these apps will be for coporate enterprises, however a degree of centralisation and/or interoperability need to emerge before we'll see the customers, employees and end-users of these coporations satisfied with the app toolsets which they can implement to run their projects and teams.
+Above all else, it is the enterprise which will be the ones to pay for cost of application development (as the 'app stores' have proven to be little else other than an in-efficient tithe platforms for humbled developers.

 # What is a "Cloud Application Engineer" aka "AppEng?

-A _Cloud Application Engineer_ is a roll we've started to see emerge in the "cloud sector" (aka "using software which sits in a datacenter vs on your own computer").
-An Application Engineer, differs from that of a 'Application Specifically an AppEng specialises in the architectural engineering of applications for use accross multiple open cloud platforms.
-The raison d'etre of an "AppEng" is to assure that a company producing 'cloud apps' are not locked into any one cloud operating system (cost savings, yo!).
-A Cloud Application Engineer will know the architectural cloud application patterns which enable a cloud app to grow its user base as it grows and expands via load, geography, size and shape.
-Above all else, they are efficient (and a bit lazy ;)
+A _Cloud Application Engineer_ is a roll we've started to see emerge in the 'cloud sector' (aka apps in datacenters you access via 'online applications', i.e. via your browser, through apps on your phone, via SMS and/or any other 'Internet connected device' which requires access to 'timely data' and/or 'big data').

+As per below, an Application Engineer, differs from that of a 'Application Developer'.
+Specifically an AppEng specialises in the architectural engineering of applications for use accross multiple open cloud platforms for the purpose of efficiency and productivty gains.
+The raison d'etre of an "AppEng" is to assure that a company producing 'cloud apps' are optimising their human and machine workers for cost effectiveness.
+A 'Cloud Application Engineer' will know the architectural cloud application patterns which enable a 'cloud app' to grow its 'user base'.
+Accordingly, an AppEng will be brought into a team (post inception and customer strategies have been established), and will look to grow the producitvity of the 'cloud app' as it expands via load, geography, size and shape.
+Above all else, AppEng are efficient (and a bit lazy ;)

 ![being a lazy AppEng is a good thing for your users](https://imgs.xkcd.com/comics/automation.png)